 - DetailBotanical Pronunciation:HOS-tuhPlant type:PerennialDeciduous/evergreen:HerbaceousGrowth rate:ModerateAverage landscape size:Moderate grower 2 to 3 ft. tall, 4 ft. wide.Foliage color:GreenBlooms:SummerFlower color:PurpleDesign IdeasThere are many ways to use Hosta in shaded or partially shaded gardens.
 Try as a groundcover, tightly packed into a mosaic of green, blue-green and variegated foliage.
 Use as clumps among the acid-loving flowering shrubs and for contrast against the feathery fronds of Fern.
 They are excellent in shaded rock gardens, on slopes and embankments and low, moist pockets.
 Later in the season, enjoy the bright flower spikes that add interest and variety to the foliage.Companion PlantsThe blue-green of this Hosta plays a perfect cool background for yellow-variegated plants such as its cousin Eola Salad Bowl Plantain Lily (Hosta x 'Eola Salad Bowl'), Golden Japanese Forest Grass (Hakonechloa macra 'Aureola') and the yellow-flowering deciduous Golden Lights Azalea (Azalea 'Golden Lights').
 Looks lovely massed beneath the white Chinese Dogwood (Cornus kousa chinensis).

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Avoid harsh sunlight.
 For a neat appearance, remove old foliage before new leaves emerge.
-Divide clumps every 2 to 3 years in early spring.Light Needs:Full to partial shadeWatering Needs:Requires regular moisture for best performance.
+Divide clumps every 2 to 3 years in early spring.Light Needs:Full to partial shadeWatering Needs:Once established, drought tolerant but requires regular moisture for best performance.

 - History & LoreHistory:This genus contains over 40 different species mostly native to China and Japan.
 H. plantaginea reached Europe in the 1780s, the species from which most modern hybrids descend.
 The blue color of this cultivar points to blood of H glauca and H. ventricosa, which originates from an oenormous range spanning Japan, China and Siberica.
 Due to the staggering humber of existing hybrids that have been crossed and recrossed, plus the advances in tissue culture, ancestry of this and most modern hybrids is murky at best.Lore:Hosta is also known as plantain lily and is related to a pernicious weed introduced to North America during colonial times.
 It naturalized so readily Native Americans ma,ed it "white man's foot", claiming it sprang up from every foot print left upon the soil by an immigrant.